altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - pivMap:<assetId> <str>: maps the id of a local piv to the id of its uploaded counterpart - the converse of `rpivMap`.
 They are temporarily set to `true` for pivs on the upload queue.
 - previousError <object> [DISK]: stores the last error experienced by the application, if any
 - recurringUser <bool> [DISK]: whether the user is new to the app or has already used it - to redirect to either signup or login
-- renameTag(Local|Uploaded) <str>: tag currently being renamed in LocalView/UploadedView
+- renameTag(Local|Uploaded|ManageTags) <str>: tag currently being renamed in LocalView/UploadedView/ManageTagsView
 - queryFilter <str>: contains the filter (if any) used to filter out tags in the query/search view
 - queryInProgress <bool>: if set to `true`, indicates that a query is currently taking place.
 - queryResult: {total: <int>, tags: {<tag>: <int>, ...}, pivs: [{...}, ...], timeHeader: {<year:month>: true|false, ...}}: result of query, brought from server